XertroV/aec-membership-test-simulator/README.md

 For arguments, run `./main.py --help`

 To add a set of parameters, add a new line in `main.py` under the `aec()` function.
-Parameters are: number of trials in the simulation, the population size of members from which the party can choose a membership list to provide, the failure rate of members confirming their membership when contacted, and the number of members that are filtered out of the list (reasons include: they support the registration of another party, they're deceased, or the details cannot be matched against the electoral roll).
+Parameters are: number of trials in the simulation, the population size of members from which the party can choose a membership list to provide, the failure rate of members confirming their membership when contacted, and the number of members that are filtered out of the list (reasons include: they support the registration of another party, they're deceased, the details cannot be matched against the electoral roll, or duplicate entries).

 ## Major Findings